 Despite its excellent growing conditions, in recent years both climate change and severe pests and diseases have made farming in Guatemala increasingly difficult.
 “We have had serious problems with thrips and white fly in our pea fields,” says Tulio René García Morales.
 “Just increasing the spray volume is not a solution, however.
 It drives costs up and is not very sustainable.”

-Bayer has provided San Juan Agroexport staff and farmers with technical support in implementing integrated pest and disease management programs.
-In several trials, they compared their integrated solution with conventional programs.
+Bayer has provided San Juan Agroexport staff and farmers with technical support in implementing combined and customized disease and pest management programs – and the results of efficacy trials and residue tests were a success.
 “Our goal was to have better pesticide efficacy,” says Juan Carlos González, Sales Representative at Bayer in Guatemala.
-“It has helped growers increase their yields and also enables compliance with pesticide residue requirements – which has opened up new market opportunities.”
-In addition, multiple tests have shown that environmental impacts have been reduced – verified by the presence of more beneficial insects in the fields.
+“The new approach has helped growers increase their yields and also enables compliance with pesticide residue requirements – which has opened up new market opportunities.”

 No end in sight